purtill/purtill.github.io/_posts/2021-01-20-venice_airbnb.md

 Lots of the definition in the low range is lost because of the few very high ADR properties.
-As most of the action is in the $1000 or below range, we can do an alternative histogram for properties that are in the price range of us mere-mortals.
-As we are looking at a price variable, I will also compare the distribution with a logarithmic value to see if it brings to a more symmetical distribution.
+As most of the action is in the $1000 or below range, we can do an alternative histogram for properties that are in a more sensible price range.
+As we are looking at a price variable, I will also compare the distribution with a logarithmic value to see if it brings to a more symmetrical distribution.

 ![](/assets/venice_airbnb_files/figure-markdown_strict/ADR%20histogram%20elaborated-1.png)![](/assets/venice_airbnb_files/figure-markdown_strict/ADR%20histogram%20elaborated-2.png)

-As we might expect, the ADR is distributed witsh a positive skew, which becomes more symmetrical with a logarithmic function.
+As we might expect, the ADR is distributed with a positive skew, which becomes more symmetrical with a logarithmic function.
 This will be useful to know for modelling later on.

-Of course, not all properties are equal.
+Not all location are equal.
 The city of Venice includes the well-known central islands, but also includes some more peripheral islands, as well as a large area of the mainland, which connects to the islands by bridge.
 We can plot the median daily rate for each